How to Learn Spanish in College: The Student’s Guide to Long-term Language Learning

 5. Use Spanish Kids’ Media for Your Homework Breaks

-If you need some confidence and ego boosting while you learn Spanish, then check out children’s entertainment.
-In general, watching Spanish TV shows, movies and online videos is a tried-and-true method for learning the language.
+If you need some confidence and ego-boosting while you learn Spanish, then check out children’s entertainment.
+In general, watching Spanish TV, shows, movies and YouTube videos is a tried-and-true method for learning the language.
 The content is meant for children, so it’s much easier to understand than more mature content.

 It’s fun, there are catchy songs, you pick up a lot of vocabulary words and you feel incredibly smart.
 Plus, kids’ shows and movies are famous for being nice and happy.
 When you feel happy about learning Spanish, you’ll retain more knowledge!